 Coming from a background of 31 years in the retail industry, I treat my time in the 2D Marketplace exactly as I would if I was operating a store in the real world and dealing with customers face to face.
 I believe every customer deserves your undivided attention and should be made to feel like they are your only customer.
 I take the time to respond to or answer every single message, thread, post and email that is sent to me.

-Your audience will first start to build because people like your work.
-They will continue to support your work if they learn to like YOU.
-Making yourself available to your audience and your customers allows them to feel connected to you, and in return they will support your work because they want to see you achieve.
+Your audience will first start to build because people like your animation work.
+They will continue to support your animation work if they learn to like YOU.
+Making yourself available to your audience and your customers allows them to feel connected to you, and in return, they will support your animation work because they want to see you achieve.

 Be sure to nurture your audience.
 Don’t run the risk of losing loyal customers by assuming they will always be there while you go off in search of shiny new ones.
 Pay attention to the customers you do have and more will follow.
 The customers you already have are the most important asset and deserve your attention.

 My main promotional platform other than the 2D Marketplace itself is Facebook.
 Facebook is a very visual platform that encourages deeper conversation, engagement and feedback much more than other social media platforms in my opinion.
 I do use other platforms like Instagram and Twitter, as it is good to spread your presence across them all to reach the largest possible demographic.

 As I run my animation business full time, I am always at my computer and Facebook allows me to engage with customers in real-time.
 As a customer, there is nothing more frustrating than waiting several days or even longer to receive an answer to a question.
 Having Facebook on my computer and phone means I am always available to my customers and my reply time is very fast.